ahrefs/ocannl/arrayjit/lib/anatomy_of_a_backend.md

 ## Typical details of a backend implementation

-During the compilation process, the old context cannot be available if the backend supports shared compilation.
-A backend may for simplicity not suport shared compilation, i.e. ignore `~shared:true` and postpone compilation to the linking phase.
-Currently, the CUDA backend ignores `~shared:false` and always generates context-and-device-independent kernels, that refer to context (i.e. global) arrays via parameters.
+During the compilation process, the old context cannot be available when `compile` is handled.
+Currently, all backends generate context-and-device-independent kernels, that refer to context arrays via parameters.

 We use keys of the `Low_level.traced_store` containers assuming that they are precisely the tensor nodes used in the compiled code -- and the `Virtual` nodes are the ones optimized-away.
 The context can contain nodes from the parent context corresponding to tensors only needed by parent or ancestor context's computations.
 The `get_ident` function (e.g. provided by `C_syntax`) returns a human-readable identifier that's un-ambiguous in the context of the compiled code (shared within `compile_batch`).